Join the Team

 - Excellent writing skills, including for public/external audiences

-- Willingness and authorization to live in rural Ghana
+- Willingness and authorization to live in Ghana

-- Willingness and ability to travel widely across up to nine West African countries, including to remote, rural areas lacking electricity and paved roads
+- Willingness and ability to travel widely across up to ten West and Central African countries, including to remote, rural areas lacking electricity and paved roads

 Compensation

-ACA offers a competitive starting compensation and benefits package worth between and USD 12,000 and 15,000 depending on experience and other qualifications.
+For this part-time position, ACA offers a competitive starting compensation and benefits package, subject to negotiation based on relevant experience and skills.

 Application Procedure

-Submit to ACA’s Executive Director, Jonathan Kaufman, at jonathan@advocatesforalternatives.org, with the subject header “ACA Monitoring and Evaluation Officer” the following:
+with the subject header “ACA CDD M&E Officer” the following:

 - Cover letter explaining interest and relevant experience